tflori/dependency-injector/README.md

 ## Basic Usage

 One of the biggest problems in software development is the tight coupling of dependencies.
-Imagine a class that creates a instance from `DatabaseConnection` with `new DatabaseConnection()`.
+Imagine a class that creates an instance from `DatabaseConnection` with `new DatabaseConnection()`.
 This is called a tight coupling - it is so tight that you would have to overwrite your autoloader (what is not always possible) to mock the database connection.

 There are two solutions to test this class without the need to have a database connection during the tests.